A manor built in the 1930s to welcome the Parisian jet-set,

 The second floor

 This level boasts a vast bedroom with a walk-in wardrobe and bathroom with a shower.
-A continuous balcony, which can be reached from the various rooms on this level, offers views of the valley and village to the north.
+A continuous balcony, which can be reached from the various rooms on this level, offers views of the valley and village which spread out to the north.

 The third floor

-The top level contains three further bedrooms plus a shower room with a lavatory and could be ideal for welcoming friends.
+The top level contains three further bedrooms plus a shower room with a lavatory.

 The lower garden level

-An oratory, which is situated in a gallery separated from the garden by an openwork wall, was created by the wife of the man who had the house built.
+In a gallery separated from the garden by an openwork wall, there is an oratory that was created by the wife of the man who had the house built.
 It includes a small chapel as well as baptismal fonts.
-A boiler room, storage space and two cellars also occupy this level.

 The grounds

 They have a surface of around 2 hectares and are made up of two separate landscaped sections.
-At the front, an almost 6,000-m² wide open garden plays host to a recently and fully restored 12-metre by 6-metre swimming pool, as well as parking spaces and facilities for equipment storage.
+At the front, an almost 6,000-m² wide open garden includes a recently and fully restored 12-metre by 6-metre swimming pool, as well as parking spaces and sheds for equipment storage.

 To the rear, the environment is of a wilder nature, with approximately 14,000 m² of woods, clearings and water features.
-A pond, a waterfall, a cave and several streams punctuate the landscape of bridges and paths.
+A pond feeds a waterfall which, depending on the season, cascades down in a curtain-like flow in front of a grotto with a rockery style typical of 19th-century Romantic gardens.
+It is an invitation to to stroll between the different levels on a journey punctuated by bridges, steps and paths that wind their way along beside the watercourse and through the lush natural surroundings.
 A watercress bed, a functioning beehive, an orchard of fruit trees and a meadow housing a natural source springing from a moon-shaped pond enhance the site’s standing and diversity.

 The outbuildings